Qovery/documentation/website/guides/advanced/using-multiple-environments.md

 Hello from master environment!
 ```

 Now, you can play a bit and make some changes.
-After you commit and push, your application will be automatically updated in the appropriate environment, depending on which branch you are working.
+After you commit and push, your application is automatically updated in the appropriate environment, depending on which branch you are working in.

 [guides.deploy-your-first-application]: /guides/getting-started/deploy-your-first-application/